 Provide an essential body of information for the various stakeholders.

+Steps taken

 The Virtual Team has been established and is led by EGI.eu’s Strategy and Policy Team and has active representatives from the Irish and Moldovan NGIs.
 The activity has been structured in terms of the following tasks:

 Agree and define a set of standardised information.